-In this post, our Toronto dentists explain the ins and outs of family dentistry and how routine dental care can help kids, teens, adults and seniors keep their smiles healthy.
+In this post, our Toronto endodontists explain the ins and outs of dental care services and how routine dental care can help kids, teens, adults and seniors keep their smiles healthy.

 How do dental services change as I get older?

 Starting with their very first appointment (ideally at six months of age) all through their school-aged years, we work with them to keep their smile healthy.
-We provide regular cleanings and exams, and review proper brushing and flossing techniques at each appointment to ensure their teeth receive appropriate care at home.
+We provide regular cleanings and exams, and review proper brushing and flossing techniques at each appointment to help them provide their teeth with appropriate care at home.

 For kids who are at a higher risk than average of tooth decay, or for those that have special circumstances or needs, restorative dental services or customized treatment plans may be recommended.